Adam Rafferty (musician)

-Adam Rafferty (born January 26, 1969) is a guitarist and composer.
-He is known for his arrangements of pop songs by Stevie Wonder, Michael Jackson, and the Beatles and for the use of beatboxing while playing guitar.
+Adam Rafferty (born January 26, 1969) is an American guitarist and composer.
+He is known for his cover versions of pop songs by Stevie Wonder, Michael Jackson, and the Beatles and for the use of beatboxing while playing guitar.

 Career

 Early life

 Rafferty was born January 26, 1969, and raised in Harlem, New York.
 His first inspiration was his father strumming a Martin D-28 guitar for him.

 By the age of six, he was studying with Woody Mann and exploring blues and country music.
 He credits Woody Mann with much of his development.
 A few years later, Rafferty was introduced to classical guitar with formal instruction from Dennis Cinelli and Pat O'Brien.

 In 1986, he enrolled at the State University of New York at Purchase, majoring in classical guitar.
 He continued a fruitful collaboration with childhood friend and drummer, John-Christian Urich.
 They played together in a variety of contexts from hard rock to R&B. By the time Rafferty finished college, he switched to electric guitar.